Rhapsody (operating system)

-Rhapsody is the development series of Apple Computer's next-generation operating system.
-Targeting only developers for a transition period, its releases came between Apple's purchase of NeXT in late 1996 and the announcement of Mac OS X (later renamed macOS) in 1998.
-Rhapsody represented a new and exploratory strategy for Apple, more than an operating system, and runs on x86-based PCs and on Power Macintosh.
-Its OPENSTEP based Yellow Box API frameworks were ported to Windows NT for creating cross-platform applications.
-Eventually, the non-Apple platforms were discontinued, and later versions consist primarily of the OPENSTEP operating system ported to Power Macintosh, merging the Copland-originated GUI of Mac OS 8 with that of OPENSTEP.
+Rhapsody is an operating system that was developed by Apple Computer after its purchase of NeXT in the late 1990s.
+It is the fifth major release of the Mach-based operating system that was developed at NeXT in the late 1980s, previously called NeXTSTEP and OPENSTEP for Mach.
+Rhapsody was targeted to developers for a transition period between the Classic Mac OS and Mac OS X. Rhapsody represented a new and exploratory strategy for Apple, more than an operating system, and runs on x86-based PCs and on Power Macintosh.

+Rhapsody's OPENSTEP for Mach-based Yellow Box API frameworks were ported to Windows NT for creating cross-platform applications.
+Eventually, the non-Apple platforms were discontinued, and later versions consist primarily of the OpenStep operating system ported to Power Macintosh, merging the Copland-originated GUI of Mac OS 8 with that of OPENSTEP for Mach.
 Several existing classic Mac OS frameworks were ported, including QuickTime and AppleSearch.
 Rhapsody can run Mac OS 8 and its applications in a paravirtualization layer called Blue Box for backward compatibility during migration to Mac OS X.